OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ### Tips to prevent malicious cross-site scripting

 An ill-intentioned user could attack the origin of an add-in by entering malicious script through the document or fields in the add-in.
-A developer should process user input to avoid executing a malicious user's JavaScript within his or her domain.
+A developer should process user input to avoid executing a malicious user's JavaScript within their domain.
 The following are some good practices to follow to handle user input from a document or mail message, or via fields in an add-in:

 - Instead of the DOM property [innerHTML](http://msdn.microsoft.com/en-us/library/ie/ms533897.aspx), use the [innerText](https://msdn.microsoft.com/library/ms533899.aspx) and [textContent](https://developer.mozilla.org/en-US/docs/DOM/Node.textContent) properties where appropriate.
 Do the following for Internet Explorer and Firefox cross-browser support: